For questions about the Information Technologies programs or enrollment, please contact

 certifications in Information Technology, Project Management, and Cyber Security.

-Ms. Dewey has been a co-pi on several NSF grants in the cyber security field, served
+Ms. Dewey has been a co-pi on several NSF grants in the cyber security field, as a

-as a director of 3D gaming and simulation development, and director of management
+director of 3D gaming and simulation development and director of information systems

 Ms. Dewey joined the OSUIT team in 2018.